aimms/documentation/webui/folder.rst

 CSS styling
 -----------

-It is possible to (re)style your web application by providing a custom CSS.
+It is possible to (re)style your web application by providing custom Cascading Style Sheets (CSS).
 Application-specific CSS files should be stored in the *resources/css* subfolder of the *WebUI* subfolder of your project folder.

-As an example of application-specific styling, the *MealsRUsWebApp* has been extended with a *theme-switch-addon* that consists of some JavaScript and CSS that result in the theme switch drop-down button being shown in the upper right corner of your web application (please note that the class names that are referred to in the CSS might change in the future).
-For more details on this addon, please check `this thread <https://groups.google.com/forum/#!category-topic/aimms/aimms-webui/wWXT91QVNBQ>`_ on our Google Group.

 For more info on CSS in general, see `this Wikipedia article <https://en.wikipedia.org/wiki/Cascading_Style_Sheets>`_.